Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   Both mutable and immutable variables must be of a *storable*
+   Both mutable fields and immutable parameters must be of a *storable*
    type:

    - Messages, events and the special ``Unit`` type are not